mflova/mflova-coding-guidelines/python/speed_up/speed_up.md

 ```

 As you can see in the example above, you can specify the signature of the function in
 the decorator or not.
-If it is not done, `numba` will perform lazy compilation.
-This
+If it is not done, `numba` will create a "dynamic universal
-means that when the code is running, it will perform the vectorization depending on
+function".
+This means that when the code is running, it will perform the vectorization
-the type of data that it receives and it will cache the vectorized function for its
+depending on the type of data that it receives and it will cache the vectorized function
-later use.
-If we know the function signature, it is recommended to use it.
-Then,
+for its later use (lazy compilation).
+If we know the function signature, it is
-the function can be called as:
+recommended to use it.
+Then, the function can be called as:

 ```python
 # being all A, B, C and D arrays